 City Branding is the process of branding a city or place is called as geo-branding, place branding.
-Cities around the world are branding themselves just like other commodities as they compete to be the best “A strong place brand helps a place compete in the global marketplace,” says Chris Fair (President, Resonance, Marketing Firm), “A business or a potential resident or a visitor can go anywhere they want today, so articulating differentiating and unique characteristics is important to attracting investment, people and capital to your place”.
-Cities these days contend with each other to have sustainable development and provide its citizens a decent quality of life: in terms of good economic opportunities and environment.
+Cities around the world are branding themselves just like other commodities as they compete to be the best .“A strong place brand helps a place compete in the global marketplace,” says Chris Fair (President, Resonance, Marketing Firm), “A business or a potential resident or a visitor can go anywhere they want today, so articulating differentiating and unique characteristics is important to attracting investment, people and capital to your place”.
+Cities these days contend with each other to have sustainable development and provide its citizens a decent quality of life: concerning good economic opportunities and environment.
 This way they brand themselves to attract investments and people to enjoy these services.

-Why cities should brand themselves?
+Why should cities brand themselves?

 - Countries are more competitive these days for affluent residents and tourists.
 To sustain competitive advantage, countries are now more attentive to become a more attractive destination for tourists.

 - Self-governance and local funding is the final reason.
 Cities these days understand the power of creating international events to place them on a world map.
-It is also through these efforts, that different types of funding (advertisements, live telecasts’ fee, tickets revenue, food and beverage, hotels, etc) can be generated.
+It is also through these efforts that different types of funding (advertisements, live telecasts’ fee, tickets revenue, food and beverage, hotels, etc.) can be generated.

 City branding is done in 5 stages: